 Exercise facility free for staff use

-Los Alamos, New Mexico enjoys excellent weather, clean air, and outstanding public schools.
-This is a safe, low-crime, family-oriented community with frequent concerts and events as well as quick travel to many top ski resorts, scenic hiking & biking trails, and mountain climbing.
-The short drive to work includes stunning views of rugged canyons and mesas as well as the Sangre de Cristo Mountains.
+Los Alamos National Laboratory in Los Alamos, NM enjoys excellent weather, clean air and outstanding public schools.
+This is a safe, low-crime, family-oriented community with frequent concerts and events as well as quick travel to many top ski resorts, scenic hiking trails, and mountain climbing.
+The short drive to work includes stunning views of the Valles Caldera as well as the Sangre de Cristo mountains.
 Many employees also live in the nearby state capital, Santa Fe, which is known for world-class restaurants, art galleries, and opera.

 Appointment Type Postdoc